SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    You can't use subscript syntax to append a new item to the end of an array.

-..
-QUESTION: should I note here that you can't set the firstItem variable and expect the value in the array to change, because String is a value type?

 To insert an item into the array at a specified index, call the array's ``insert(_:atIndex:)`` method: